Mirror (1975 film): Release

 Tarkovsky wanted to premiere the film in competition at the 1975 Cannes Film Festival, but the Soviet government (which could submit only one film to the festival per year) chose Sergei Bondarchuk's They Fought for Their Country instead.
 The festival's managing director, Maurice Bessy, was sympathetic to Tarkovsky, and had attempted several times to acquire Mirror for Cannes.
 Upon hearing that Mirror was not allowed to be shown, he threatened to ban They Fought for Their Country from the festival.
-The Soviets pushed back, insisting that "Soviet cinematographic circles refused ... to accept the idea that Tarkovsky was the only filmmaker of international stature."
+The Soviets pushed back, insisting that "Soviet cinematographic circles refused [...] to accept the idea that Tarkovsky was the only filmmaker of international stature."

 Mirror never had an official premiere, only a limited, second-category release with just 73 copies.
 According to The New York Times, the film premiered in two Moscow theaters in April 1975.

+Home video

+The film was released on VHS in the United States by the International Film Forum, albeit in an edited form that it down to 90 minutes.
+It was also released on VHS in France by Ciné Vidéo Film and in the United Kingdom by Artificial Eye.
+In Japan, it was released on LaserDisc by Toho.

+The film's initial DVD release was in the United States by Kino Video on 19 April 2000.
+The disc itself is rather basic, featuring only the film and having subtitled encoded into the video itself.
+Much like Tarkovsky's other films, it was released on DVD by the Russian home video company RusCiCo in 2002 for the international market, containing a newly mixed Dolby Digital 5.1 surround sound track (with later revisions also adding the original mono) and thirteen different subtitle languages; in addition to the DVD being region-free, its contents would be licensed to many other companies, including Artificial Eye in the United Kingdom, MK2 in France, Njuta Films in Sweden, Zona-Aerofilms in the Czech Republic, and Spectrum Entertainment in South Korea.
+Lizard handled the domestic DVD in Russia, with both single-layer and dual-layer versions existing.

+A new restoration was released by Artificial Eye on 27 June 2011 as part of The Andrei Tarkovsky Collection DVD set.
+This restoration is also featured on the Japanese Blu-ray by IVC and Artificial Eye's own Blu-ray in 2016.
+In the United States and Canada, it was released on Blu-ray in 2021 by The Criterion Collection, featuring a new restoration from a 2K scan of the original camera negative done by Mosfilm.
+Criterion also released their Blu-ray in the United Kingdom in 2026.

-In 2022, Mosfilm posted the full movie, with English subtitles, on YouTube.
-The film was also restored in 2K and distributed in the United States by The Criterion Collection.
+Mosfilm posted the full movie on YouTube three separate times: first in 2022 with English subtitles, then in 2023 with Spanish subtitles, and lastly in 2024 subtitled in Arabic.